How to test code that uses moment.js

-you don’t want to test 3rd party libraries as well as other components outside of the current unit.
+First, regardless of what your code does, you don't want to test third-party libraries or other components outside the current unit.
+For example, we don't want to test how format()

 or duration()